Ram-Ramadoss/catch-22/README.md

 ## Data Processing
 Python/Jupyter Notebook was used to process the data.

-<br/>Contributor data was parsed from two files for each committee, the contributions received and late contriutions received files and combined.
+Contributor data was parsed from two files for each committee, the contributions received and late contriutions received files and combined.
 These parameters were extracted:
 1. Total contributions received
 2. Total contributors
 3. Contributions grouped by contributor.